hoto/ansible-home-fedora/README.md

 TODO:
 - install slack using flackpack
 - enable night light
-- disable animations from gnome tweaks (for speed)
 - add automatic build for testing installation of the software